-US draws fewer new foreign students for 3rd straight year
+U.S. draws fewer new foreign students for 3rd straight year

 Declines from China have been attributed to several factors.
 Chinese students have reported difficulty getting U.S. visas amid a trade war between the two nations.
 Universities in Australia and Canada have worked harder to attract Chinese students.
 And some scholars say concerns over academic espionage have fueled anti-China sentiment on U.S. campuses.

-State Department officials said they’re working to ease tensions and encourage Chinese students to study in the U.S. The department recently sent a delegation to China to promote academic exchange, and U.S. Ambassador Terry Branstad recently wrote an op-ed in a Chinese youth publication inviting students to study at U.S. schools.
+State Department officials said that they’re working to ease tensions and encourage Chinese students to study in the U.S. The department recently sent a delegation to China to promote academic exchange, and U.S. Ambassador Terry Branstad recently wrote an op-ed in a Chinese youth publication inviting students to study at U.S. schools.

 “The State Department has been working hard to make sure Chinese students know they’re welcome in the United States,” Casagrande said.
 “We want these Chinese students here.”